Complicity: Types of assistance

 To be deemed an accomplice, a person must assist in the commission of the crime by "aiding, counseling, commanding or encouraging" the principal in the commission of the criminal offense.
 Assistance can be either physical or psychological.
 Physical assistance includes actual help in committing the crime as long as the acts of assistance do not constitute an element of the offense.
 It also includes such things as procuring weapons to be used to commit the crime, or serving as a lookout during the commission of the crime, or providing protection from arrest or prosecution after the crime's commission.
 Psychological assistance includes encouraging the principal to commit the offense through words or gestures, or mere presence as long as the principal knows that the accomplice's purpose is present to provide assistance.
 It is not necessary that the accomplice's acts cause or contribute to the principal's committing the crime.
 In other words, the prosecution need not prove that the accomplice's acts were either a proximate cause or cause in fact of the crime.

 The prosecution must show that the defendant provided assistance, and intended to assist the perpetrator.
 While substantial activity is not required, neither mere presence at the scene of the crime nor even knowledge that a crime is about to be committed count as sufficient for accessorial liability.

 Joint participation and assistance

 Two or more persons may act as principals in the first or second degree or as accessories.
 For example, one person may hold a gun on the clerk of a convenience store while a second person takes the money from the cash register during a robbery.
 Both actors are principals in the first degree since each does an act that constitutes the crime and each acts with the necessary criminal intent (to steal).
-Even though neither did all the acts that constitute the crime under the theory of joint participation or acting in concert, the law treats them as partners in crime who have joined together for the common purpose of committing the crime of robbery.
+Even though neither did all the acts that constitute the crime under the theory of joint participation or acting in concert, the law treats them as partners in crime who have joined for the common purpose of committing the crime of robbery.
 Each is held responsible for the acts of the other in the commission of the object offense.